-Candidates should call Pearson VUE at (800) 274-2604 at least forty-eight (48) hours before the examination to change or cancel a reservation.
-Candidates who change or cancel a reservation with proper notice may either transfer their fees to a new reservation or request a refund.
+Candidates must either call Pearson VUE or log into their Pearson Profile to change or cancel their appointment at least forty-eight (48) hours before the examination.
+Candidates who change or cancel a reservation with proper notice may either transfer the fee to a new reservation or request a refund.
 Candidates who change or cancel their reservations without proper notice will forfeit the examination fee.
-Refunds for credit/debit cards are immediate, while refunds for vouchers will be processed in two to three (2-3) weeks.

-Candidates are individually liable for the full amount of the examination fee once a reservation has been made, whether paid individually or by a third party.
+Candidates are individually liable for part of the examination fee once a reservation has been made, whether individually or by a third party.